 - The second coming of Jesus already happened in 70 AD.
-In particular, any/all statements in the New Testament about Jesus coming “soon” or “shortly” should be understood literally and immediately in the context of their (the direct audience being addressed) timeframe.
+In particular, any/all statements in the New Testament about Jesus’ coming “soon” or “at hand” should be understood literally and immediately in the context of those being addressed.
+Three great questions to consider here would be:

 - All of God’s promises were fulfilled by/before 70 AD.

 - All prophecy must be interpreted in its original context.

 - There is no bodily resurrection.
 In particular, Paul’s treatise on the resurrection in 1 Corinthians 15 is only speaking of a spiritual resurrection.

 - Any/all “end of time” or “last days” statements were describing the end of the Jewish time and the Old Covenant.

 - All of the Bible was written before 70 AD.

 As always, you are welcomed to let us know if there is something missing or anything that is not accurate or misleading about this list.
 Of course, you can also publicly comment on any of the following question pages.